Studentensiedlung am Seepark: History

 In 1966, the architects Wolf Irion, Rainer Graf and Wolf Maier designed the student quarter as a park-like residential area with three- and eight-story buildings.
 In 1989 to 1990, the architect Wolfgang P. Woseipka added a nine-story component to the already existing eleven-story house 24.
-Every floor in the new construction received four two-bedroom apartments and one four-bedroom apartment, which had a eat-in kitchen and an oriel with a view of the lake.
+Every floor in the new construction received four two-bedroom apartments and one four-bedroom apartment, which had an eat-in kitchen and an oriel with a view of the lake.
 The single apartments in the old building were transformed into bigger apartments including a bathroom and a kitchen, too.
 In 2012, the architecture's office Amann Burdenski Munkel Architekten seamlessly continued the building development under another redensification project.
 Small details, like the change from white to normal concrete and the staggered window openings were also adopted for the new ready-mixed concrete facades.
 In 2014, the architectural office was given the award “best architects 14” in the category “Home construction/Multifamily residential” for the buildings StuSie 16+38.

 From 2020, the student quarter will be expanded by approximately 1.200 living spaces.
 The first construction phase, consisting of three new buildings, was largely completed in January 2020.
 At the end of August, 130 new rooms were added with the completion of house 28.
 In order to relieve Freiburg's housing market, the regional council Freiburg is supporting the construction of three new residential towers, including 300 apartment-sharing communities and single apartments.
 By 2025, 1.416 new residential units are expected to be finalized, while 217 are going to be demolished.
 The area is featured in the Perspektivplan Freiburg 2030, as an area of development.